-U.S. Department of Health and Human Services' Goals
+Department of Health and Human Services' Goals

-The Department of Health and Human Services issued their agenda for improving care quality and reducing costs through HIT implementation for the coming year.
+The Department of Health and Human Services continues to implement programs that meet their agenda for improved care quality and cost reductions through HIT implementation.
 These include:

-- 50% of physician offices and 80% of eligible hospitals will receive meaningful use incentive payments; - Interoperability will be emphasized: - EHR access to personal health information by beneficiaries will be enhanced; - Stage 2 Meaningful Use will be implemented; and, - Program integrity will be ensured.33
+- 50% of physician offices and 80% of eligible hospitals will receive meaningful use incentive payments; - Interoperability will be emphasized; - EHR access to personal health information by beneficiaries will be enhanced; - Stage 2 Meaningful Use will be implemented; and, - Program integrity will be ensured.
+46 advancements, health care organizations and providers continue to explore technological opportunities that will improve the quality of patient care, meet all federal requirements, maximize reimbursement, and at the same time, reduce costs.